Abreham/conference_manager/ReadMe.txt

 Library
 ==========
+requirement underlines using few library, but frameworks like spring are not allowed.

-I have used both junit-4.12.jar and hamcrest-all-1.3.jar, this jars are only for testing,they are not package with submission.
+I have used both junit-4.12.jar and hamcrest-all-1.3.jar, this jars are only for testing.

 Domain
 ===================